harfangk/harfangk.github.io/_posts/2016-10-03-using-emmet-to-type-erb-or-eex-tags.md

   	  <li class="item3"></li>
     </ul>    <% end %>
 </div>
+{% endhighlight %}

-As you can see, there's an indentation issue with <% end %> which I'm trying to resolve.
+As you can see, there's an indentation issue with `<% end %>` which I'm trying to resolve.
 But this is still a great improvement over previous workflow, and I will keep tweaking it.